Russia steps up aerial strikes on Ukraine, killing at least 6 amid Kyiv counteroffensive | Law-Order

 It was not possible to verify the battlefield claims.

+Ukrainian forces can expect to make slow progress in what will be a "hugely difficult" fight as the counteroffensive gains traction, according to a Western official, who spoke on condition of anonymity to discuss intelligence.

+"Intense fighting is now ongoing in nearly all sectors of the front," the official said "This is much more than probing.
+These are full-scale movements of armour and heavy equipment into the Russian security zone."
+The official described the Ukrainian attacks as methodical and said that, broadly speaking, "Russian forces have put up a good defence."
 In Odesa, three food warehouse employees were killed in a strike that also damaged homes, shops and cafes in the city's downtown, the regional administration said on Facebook.
-Another 13 people were injured.
+An additional 13 people were injured.

 Search teams were looking for possible survivors under the rubble of the warehouse, it said.